Uniform K-stability of polarized spherical varieties: Introduction

 Motivated by Odaka's remark, we translate the uniform K-stability condition into a convex geometric problem for polarized spherical varieties, in terms of the combinatorial data encoding these.
-This task accomplished provides a much wider playground than the toric case where one can try to show the (non-uniform) Yau-Tian-Donaldson conjecture for different classes of varieties, or derive explicit combinatorial conditions of existence of constant scalar curvature Kähler metrics.
-We will concentrate here on the second goal and provide a combinatorial sufficient criterion of uniform K-stability which applies to a wide range of polarized spherical varieties.
-We intend to present progress on the first goal in another article.
+This translation provides a much wider playground than the toric case where one can try to show the (non-uniform) Yau--Tian--Donaldson conjecture for different classes of varieties, or derive explicit combinatorial conditions for the existence of constant scalar curvature K\"ahler metrics.
+We will concentrate here on the second goal and provide a combinatorial sufficient criterion for uniform K-stability which applies to a wide range of polarized spherical varieties.
+We intend to present progress on the first goal in another article.\footnote{In the preprint \cite{RK1}, the author has applied the present article to prove the Yau--Tian--Donaldson conjecture for cohomogeneity one manifolds and give a simple combinatorial criterion.} It should be noted, for the reader more familiar with K-stability for Fano manifolds, that special test configurations are not expected to be enough, and thus no valuative criterion is expected to hold in the general polarized case.
+Furthermore, to the author's knowledge, before the present paper, the only manifolds proved to admit a cscK (non-K\"ahler--Einstein) metric by direct K-stability arguments were toric surfaces.